amritanshu-kk/Decentralised-e-voting-platform/README.md

 1. Clone this repository.
 2. Change this to working directory.
 3. Hit command: "docker-compose up --build"
-4. Go to http://localhost:5000/auth/ in your browser
+4. Go to http://localhost:5000/auth/ in your browser.